 Now that doesn't mean we have to be, or even should be, as mindless as sheep.
 Instead of blindly following others off the edge of the cliff of irrelevance, we have been gifted with the ability to ask questions about where we're going, and whether the path we're following is really the one our Shepherd is asking us to follow Him down.
-We have the faith and assurance that our Shepherd will poke and prod and pull us with his rod and staff, the Word of God, to keep us in line.
+We can do so because we have the faith and assurance that our Shepherd will poke and prod and pull us with his rod and staff, the Word of God, to keep us in line.